safespring/docs/content/compute/connecting.md

 The "neutron" command is the magic to allow unknown packets to enter the cloud network.
-Either you enter it by yourself or you send a request to us and we'll do it for you if you don't have cli access.
+Either you enter it by yourself or you send a request to us and we'll do it for you if you [don't have API access](/compute/api/).
 The output is tailored from the installation and is unique for each server.

 ```shell